audiotonewastaken/SprayRemoverTF/README.md

 An application to remove  tf2 spray files

-To use the app, click the green code button, and select Download Zip from the dropdown.
-Then Run the SprayRemoverTF executable.
+To use the app, select SprayRemoverTF 1.0 from the releases tab, and select whatever zip format you would like (I recommend .zip).
+Then Extract it and run the SprayRemoverTF executable.
+(SprayRemoverTF.EXE)